openstack/keystone-specs/specs/keystone/newton/credential-encryption.rst

 ----------

 * Update credentials driver to support encryption.
-* Document Credential driver configuration changes.
+* Document upgrade process and how to enable encryption.
-* Write Keystone database migration for existing credentials.
+* Write keystone-manage command to encrypt existing credentials.
 If deployer has not specified encryption keys, migration will not re-encrypt the credentials.
 * Write tests to verify functionality.

 Dependencies